 They didn’t tell me growing up was nurturing houseplants of responsibilities and often failing to water them because you are binge-watching a DVD of nostalgia on nights when loneliness sublets you it’s house.
 They didn’t tell me growing up was walking in circles in my room past midnight trying to remember the face of my imaginary friend.
 Dimming in my mind in slow motion like the night mode of my phone.

-Continue reading “Bar Brawls of Heart and Mind: Prose Poetry”
+Continue reading “The Witchcraft of Adulting: Prose Poetry”

 Yesterday night, I swirled a globe with my fingertips that shimmered under the neon fairy lights emerging from my roommate’s canopy wall.
 It looked like a dilapidated disco ball of a downtown club that shut down not long before the pandemic followed.
 My eyes were filled with the portion of witches, predatory hunger and gentle fascination, a toxic hazard.